 This toolkit explores the concepts of leaders, self-expression, and advocacy.
-Teachers, librarians, and other educators may wish to capitalize on student interest in this work with resources that provide students opportunities to explore concepts of bravery and safety, how to be advocates, and how to engage in work in their own communities.
+Teachers, librarians, and other educators may wish to capitalize on student interest in this work with resources that provide students' opportunities to explore theses concepts.
 Most of the resources in this toolkit are more appropriate for middle or high school age students.
-Find out more about bravery, safety, and self-expression.
+Learn more about these resources: leaders, self-expression, and advocacy.

 Students in school today have many opportunities to explore concepts of bravery, heroes, and leaders.
 Do they have adequate opportunities to explore bravery as it relates to their own experiences and their own communities?
-These resources and lesson plans might help.
+These resources and lesson plans can help.

 Humanities Essay: Am I My Brother or Sister’s Keeper?: This is an integrated essay project the students produce for their World History and English language arts courses.
 Students are asked to consider (1) how the examination of the past can inform us about our present lives and (2) what our responsibilities are toward one another.